Matchducking/questions-about-duck/README.md

 As of October 8th, the first-ever fully functional project of MatchDucking was released: Host Ducks.
 It was designed to overload servers by hosting thousands of lobbies.
 The project specifically targets dating lobby configurations as a means of addressing a gap, given that Innersloth has not adequately handled this issue.

-## Credits
+## Credits + Disclaimer
-While we independently coded most of our ducking programs, we used exploits and techniques that weren't discovered or fully developed by us.
+While we independently coded our programs, we used some exploits and techniques from publicly available repositories, such as pull requests and public branches.
+The individuals credited for their work are not associated with this project or any project of our team.
+We do not and will not disclose team members.

 ### Github Copilot
 Copilot helped ease our coding pressure and make our ducker run in a very short time.